hotaki-lab/Product-Review-Sentiment-Analysis/Readme.md

 | Nasty No flavor.
 The candy is just red, No flavor.
 Just plan and chewy.
 I would never buy them again      |       -1      |
 | YUMMY!
 You would never guess that they're sugar-free and it's so great that you can eat them pretty much guilt free! i was so impressed that i've ordered some for myself (w dark chocolate) to take to the office.
 These are just EXCELLENT! |       +1      |

+In order to automatically analyze reviews, the following tasks to be completed first:

+1. Implement and compare three types of **linear classifiers**:
+..a. **The Perceptron Algorithm,**
+..b. **The Average Perceptron Algorithm, and**
+..c. **The PEGASOS Algorithm.

+Use your classifiers on the food review dataset, using some simple text features.

+Experiment with additional features and explore their impact on classifier performance.